YourDataStories/Documentation/04.Tutorials/01.examples/02.DrupalModuleUsingYDS/docs.md

 ---

 This tutorial describes the steps to include a YDS component in a Drupal 7 custom module.
-A working example can be seen at [platform.yourdatastories.eu/geo-editing] (http://platform.yourdatastories.eu/geo-editing)
+A working example can be seen [here] (http://platform.yourdatastories.eu/geo-editing)

 ###Summary
 - Prerequites